Summary

 Exemptions

-Participation in the social security scheme is mandatory for cross-border workers.
+Participation in EPF is mandatory for cross-border workers.
 A foreign national qualifies as an ‘International Worker’, and is therefore liable to pay contributions, if he is coming to work for an establishment in India which has more than 20 employees.
 Smaller enterprises may therefore be exempt from contributions.

 Benefits

-Aside from retirement benefits, EPF savings can be withdrawn in cases of hospitalisation, marriage and for some housing needs.
-Contributions to the EPF fund grow at a fixed rate of interest, currently over 8%.
+Aside from retirement benefits, EPF savings can be withdrawn in cases of hospitalization, marriage and for some housing needs.
+Contributions to the EPF fund grow at a fixed rate of interest, currently 8.25%.

 Other